laravel-china/laravel-docs/collections.md

 <a name="method-min"></a>
 #### `min()` {#collection-method}

-The `min` method return the minimum value of a given key:
+The `min` method returns the minimum value of a given key:

     $min = collect([['foo' => 10], ['foo' => 20]])->min('foo');